Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Abstract

 \section{Abstract}

-We study the space $S(X)^I$ of smooth functions on a symmetric space $X=G/H$ invariant to the action of an Iwahori subgroup $I$, as a module over $\h$, the Iwahori Hecke algebra of a p-adic group $G$.
-We present a description of this module that generalizes the description given to $\h$ by Iwahori and Matsumoto.
+We study the space $S(X)^I$ of smooth functions on a symmetric space $X=H\backslash G$ invariant to the action of an Iwahori subgroup $I$, as a module over $\mathcal{H}(G,I)$, the Iwahori Hecke algebra of a reductive $p$-adic group $G$.
+We present a description of this module that generalizes the description given to $\mathcal{H}(G,I)$ by Iwahori and Matsumoto.